Piket-Bo-Berg Residents Association

-The first big climb starts at the Cross Over Bridge at the first single track “Hermitage” that loops into a short section of jeep track, that then links up with “Never Ending Story”.
+The first big climb starts at the Cross Over Bridge at the first single track called “Hermitage” that loops into a short section of jeep track, which then links up with “Never Ending Story”.
 It is 1.3km long and has 100 meters of ascent.
 This is a wide single track with switchbacks and contours winding up the mountain giving you a stunning view of our beautiful valley.
 Riders continue to “Red Rock Rabbit Run” and “Muddy Waters”.

-The 37km & 63km riders will do additional sections, with several highlights including “Buchu Bends” built by Eric Starke to showcase a stunning view of Table Mountain.
+The 37km & 63km riders will do additional sections, with several highlights including “Buchu Bends” which was built by Eric Starke to showcase a stunning view of Table Mountain.
 You will also be treated to a spectacular view of the Sandveld and Atlantic Ocean on “Gryskop”!

 “Rhino’s Passage” takes you south to “Suicide Run”.

 The 27km, 37km & 63 km riders meet up at “Suicide Run” where all your efforts on the various uphill’s will be rewarded with an incredible 1.4km downhill!